blumenta/blumenta.github.io/contact.md

 ---
 layout: page
 title: "Contact"
-description: "Have questions?"
+description: "Autonomous Driving R&D Engineer"
 header-img: "img/contact-bg.jpg"
 ---

 About me
 --------------------

-I'm a PhD student in Mathematics and Computer Science at [Inria Grenoble](https://www.inria.fr/en/centre/grenoble/welcome-inria-grenoble-rhone-alpes).
-My work within the [Bipop research team](http://www.inrialpes.fr/bipop/) focuses on the numerical mechanics of thin elastic structures in contact.
-I also teach several applied math courses at [ENSIMAG](http://ensimag.grenoble-inp.fr/l-ensimag/) in the Grenoble Institute of Technology.
+I'm a Research Engineer in autonomous driving at [Inria Grenoble](https://www.inria.fr/en/centre/grenoble/welcome-inria-grenoble-rhone-alpes).
+My current work focuses on the use of Model Predictive Control for the generation of safe collision avoiding trajectories for autonomous vehicles.

 My Office